How Do I Know if My Phone’s Charger Port is Damaged?

 Debris in Phone Charger Port

 Debris inside the charger port will also affect efficiency.
 To check if debris is compromising your charging port, shine a light to see if there is any visible dirt.
-If there is, you can carefully use paper clip to dislodge the dirt.
+If there is, you can carefully use a paper clip to dislodge the dirt.
+We recommend for iPhone users, an apple lightning charger cable for high durability.

 Charger Cable and Adapter Work With Other Devices